Proven-Paradox/shaper-system/Handbook.md

 Between your Turns, you have one Counter Action.
 Some Abilities allow you to use this action to do something that interrupts or responds to another combatant's Turn.
 Abilities that requires a Counter Action will list a trigger condition that must be fulfilled before the action can be used.

 ### Round End
-At this step you return to Round Start for the next round.
+At this step you return to Round Start for the next Round.
 Some Abilities, Lessons, and Talents add additional steps to the Round End, unique to each character.

 > When it’s not your Turn, you should be considering what your next action is going to be.
 Just because someone else is doing the talking doesn’t mean you should stop thinking.
 Actively planning your Turn during your friends’ actions means the game will be faster and more fun for everyone.